Skip to main content

 For some reason, the programming operation ended early and the command station returned to normal mode (left service mode) before it should have.

-This is an unusual error, which might indicate that you've selected the wrong command station type in the preferences.
+If you haven't performed any operations durring your programming sequence, this error, might indicate that you've selected the wrong command station type in the preferences.
 Check that.
 If that's correct and it's still happening, ask for help on the JMRI users list.